Separating sets, including children's own signs for '='

 Equals signs

 Young children begin by using their own means to signify the equal’s symbol.
-For example, Louisa (below) ended her calculations by writing the words "altogether there's '6'" (circled) and John merely wrote "is" before his total, whereas Fred just added the number of their total, without anything to indicate the equal’s sign.
+For example, Louisa (below) ended her calculations by writing the words "altogether there's '6'" (circled) and John merely wrote "is" before his total, whereas Fred just added the number of their total, without anything to indicate the equal’s symbol.
 In his calculation, Jack used a horizontal line to signify 'equals'.
+(These children had been doing a project ton 'fruit').

 Louisa's strawberries Louisa (5 years, 1 month), was adding strawberries.
-Between her two sets she wrote "and four more", then finally wrote "Altogether there's '6' (circled)."
-Louisa has chosen a means of representing that she felt comfortable without the same time showing that she understands the operation.
+Between her two sets she wrote "and four more" (as her personal addition symbol), then finally wrote "Altogether there's '6' (circled), the word 'altogether' standing for the equals symbol.
+Louisa has chosen a means of representing that she felt comfortable with, at the same time showing that she understands the operation.

 methods / explorations with signs and symbols